 Note from the author: Although I originally wrote this blog in 2020, the message is still very important.
 As a practice owner or leader, you have a unique opportunity to reflect, reset, and renew.
 You can course correct or reinforce your practice culture, and rebuild in a way that is meaningful.

-The past three months have been challenging on so many levels.
-It’s been emotionally and physically challenging and now that things are starting to open up again, it presents an entirely new challenge: reintegrating staff that have been working remotely while dealing with new ways of operating.
+The past few months have been challenging on so many levels.
+It has been emotionally and physically challenging and now that things are starting to open up again, it presents an entirely new challenge: reintegrating staff that have been working remotely while dealing with new ways of operating.

 While there has been a great deal of focus on the physical elements of the pandemic, the emotional and mental stresses of the pandemic have been deeply felt.
 And it’s these things that play a vital role in reintegrating teams.
 Amid these turbulent times, people are questioning their purpose.
 What is meaningful?
 This is why personal values have such an important role to play in successfully reintegrating your team.